marucjmar/opaque-wasm/README.md

 ## opaque-wasm

-An implementation of the OPAQUE key exchange protocol in WASM(WebAssembly) hosted by the browser.
+An implementation of the OPAQUE key exchange protocol in WASM(WebAssembly).
 The library was founded on the basis of [opaque-ke](https://github.com/novifinancial/opaque-ke).

 ### Installation